Creamy Cauliflower & Sunflower Seed Blended SoupSkip to Recipe

 Creamy Cauliflower & Sunflower Seed Blended Soup is a recipe I have been making for years.
-It’s the perfect cozy day kind of soup.
-Where you just need something light, delicious, and nourishing.
+It’s perfect for a cozy day when you need something light, delicious, and nourishing.
 The cauliflower makes it so creamy, and the sunflower seeds add even more decadence.
-It’s savory, garlicky, and immune boosting.
-This soup is also great to make on night and weekends for dinner.
+It’s savory, garlicky, and immune-boosting!

-The sunflower seeds in this recipe make the soup extra rich & decadent.
-I always pour myself more than I need for this, it’s so so filling, and will have your guests or yourself begging you to make it again for them.
+The sunflower seeds in this recipe make the soup extra rich and flavorful.
+I always pour myself more than I need, it’s so so filling!
+This soup will have your guests or yourself begging you to make it again.

 Creamy Cauliflower & Sunflower Seed Blended Soup

-I hope this soap becomes a staple in your family, as it has in ours.
-We literally make this every week.
-They also pair very well with the Sprouted Hippie Waffles from the blog with avocado if you are feeling extra fancy. 🙂
+I hope this cauliflower soup becomes a staple in your family, as it has in ours.
+We make this every week, and it also pairs very well with my Sprouted Hippie Waffles with avocado if you are feeling extra fancy.

 - 2 tablespoons avocado oil